dew-web/Easy-to-Read-Colorset-Generator/README.md

 	 - .txt data of map (You can export .txt file in Rhythia)
 	 - .txt file of colorset you want to use

- 2. Rename the colorset to "colorset.txt"
- 3. Run "ColorsetGen.exe" and choose .txt file of map
+ 2. Run "ColorsetGen.exe" and choose .txt file of colorset first, and then choose .txt file of map
- 4. This program overwrite .txt data of map so open it and check if the file contains colorset format data
- 5. Put it in colorsets folder and reload the game
+ 3. Once you did that, (song_id)_colorset.txt will be generated so put it in colorsets folder and reload the game

 # Known issue
 high density stream is detected as hold (i'll fix this soon)